virbula/proxmox-backup/docs/technical-overview.rst

 ``ppxar`` and ``mpxar`` archives.
 This is done to allow for fast comparison of metadata with the previous snapshot, used by the ``metadata`` mode to detect reusable files.
-The ``data`` mode refrains from reusing unchanged files by rechunking the file uncoditionally.
+The ``data`` mode refrains from reusing unchanged files by rechunking the file unconditionally.
 This mode therefore assures that no file changes are missed even if the metadata are unchanged.

 ..
 NOTE:: ``pxar`` and ``mpxar``/``ppxar`` file formats are different and cannot